JoshCap20/areion/README.md

 - **Simple API**: Return dictionaries for JSON responses and strings for HTML responses.
 - **Multithreading**: Support for multi-threading for concurrent requests.
-- **Routing**: High-performance router that supports various HTTP methods (GET, POST, PUT, DELETE).
+- **Routing**: High-performance router that supports various HTTP methods (GET, POST, PUT, DELETE) with method control at both route and group levels.
 - **Orchestration**: Orchestrator Handler for managing tasks like thread management, background jobs, and task queues.
-- **Logging**: Build a structured logging system that allows multiple logging levels (DEBUG, INFO, WARN, ERROR).
+- **Logging**: Structured logging system that allows multiple logging levels (DEBUG, INFO, WARN, ERROR).
 - **Extensibility**: Add your own components to the server and easily extend its functionality.
 - **Customizable**: Every component is optional and can be replaced with your own implementation.